Sicily in Florence

 Thus began Antonio's adventure:

 "The choice of Florence was a careful one.
 First of all, I knew the Florentines' passion for Sicilian granitas, and then I wanted to choose a place with a high tourist density, so I had to choose between Rome, Venice, and Florence...
-I chose the latter, which I didn't know, and I've been here for thirty-two years.
+I chose the latter, which I didn't know, and I've been here for thirty-six years.

 In 1989, I came to Florence, saw, and stayed.
 I had already gone before for a week to see, and the prices were crazy.
 I was 25 years old, with little savings.
 I was about to return to Patti when I had a last-minute meeting with a man of Neapolitan origins, and in 10 minutes we finalized the terms of the purchase.
 He was selling a place on Via Ricasoli (a stone's throw from the Galleria dell'Accademia).
 He told me I could pay in nine years...
 I paid less.
 We ended up producing 500 kilos of gelato a day in six years.